 For a free legal consultation, call (310) 896-2723

-A 5150 is an emergency 72-hour involuntary hold in a mental health facility.
-Only police officers and authorized mental health professionals can issue 5150 holds, and can only place you under one if they believe you are a danger to yourself, a danger to others, or are gravely disabled because of mental illness and cannot provide for your needs of food, shelter, or clothing.
+A 5150 in California is an emergency 72-hour involuntary hold in a mental health facility.
+Only police officers and authorized mental health professionals can make the decision to issue 5150 holds.
+They can only place you under one if they believe you are a danger to yourself, a danger to others, or are gravely disabled because of mental illness and cannot provide for your needs of food, shelter, or clothing.

 If you are put in a hospital under a 5150, you cannot leave before the 72 hours are up unless, after observing and assessing your condition, the facility sees fit to discharge you.